 About All Souls Church

-All Souls was a Commissioner’s church, in that a grant was given by the Church Building Commission of £12,819 towards the cost of building works but unlike much of Nash’s architecture in London, including Marble Arch, the sweeping terraces of York Gate and Clarence House, it wasn’t met with universal praise.
-Writing in The Mirror of Literature, Amusement and Instruction in 1828, a reviewer said ‘To our eye, the church itself, apart from the tower, (for such it almost is) is perhaps, one of the most miserable structures in the metropolis’.
+Being a Commissioner’s church, it was given a grant of £12,819 by the Church Building Commission towards the cost of building works.
+Unlike much of Nash’s architecture in London however, including the sweeping terraces of York Gate, Marble Arch, and Clarence House, it wasn’t met with universal praise.
+Writing in The Mirror of Literature, Amusement and Instruction in 1828, a reviewer said “To our eye, the church itself, apart from the tower, (for such it almost is) is perhaps, one of the most miserable structures in the metropolis”.
+Ouch!

 Modern visitors look upon All Souls Church in a far more favourable light, admiring its quirky spiked design and ornate galleried hall.

 Today All Souls hosts 4 services every Sunday and is open most days for visitors.
 Designed in the Regency style, the church features a stunning interior space accentuated by gilded faux-marble columns and classical decorations, with a striking white and gold colour scheme.
 Many find it to be it a place of calm and tranquility in the bustling city, with music from its vast organ often heard throughout.